Esri/arcgis-maps-sdk-java-toolkit/arcgis-java-toolkit/README.md

 - Floor Filter: Shows sites and facilities, and enables toggling the visibility of levels on floor aware maps and scenes.
 - Overview Map: Indicates the viewpoint of the main map/scene view.
 - Scalebar: Shows a ruler with units proportional to the map's current scale.
+- Utility Network Trace Tool: Use named trace configurations defined in a web map to perform connected trace operations and compare results.

 ## Requirements